 The UKNFS is an INGO [International Non-Governmental Organisation] registered as a not-for-profit company with charitable objectives with the UK Companies House, and is in the process — Summer-Autumn 2015 — of registering with the UK Charity Commission.

 Please also see our Constitution Page that details our our organisation Objectives: the page also includes UKNFS .

 UKNFS UK Team

-Alan Mercel-Sanca: Executive Director and Organisation Lead
+Alan Mercel-Sanca: Chief Executive Officer and Organisation Lead

 Alan was in conjunction with Ram Hari Adhikari, co initiator and with him co-founder of the UKNFS at its very earliest stage and is operational lead and executive director for the organisation in the UK: particular remits being for equality, multicultural learning/education and international academic and related partnerships development, arts, representation/lobbying.

 Formerly a Trustee/Director of the Dorset Race Equality Council, and now its Organisation Development and Education Officer where he also works in the area of advocacy.
 He was 6 years ago founder of a Dorset-based multicultural learning society [OCES], and has been an Advisor to the Bournemouth University Chinese Students and Scholars Association [CSSA] for the past three years, playing a key role in reestablishing the CSSA at Bournemouth University from 2010.
 Alan is also a professional artist with an international reputation in fine art drawing, and is the initiator and Lead Officer of the UKNFS Nepal International arts Programme [NIAP].
 He is an editor, proofreader, and article writer.

 He is a passionate and very active advocate of inclusive values and has a ‘One World Vision’ with an established record at a national level for combating prejudice on grounds of race and other — LGB&T — forms of discrimination in: he leads within the UKNFS on equality, diversity and anti-discrimination issues.